moj-analytical-services/user-guidance/source/documentation/apps/managing-and-monitoring-deployments.md

-## Managing and Monitoring Deployments
+# Managing and Monitoring Deployments

-### Monitoring Deployments
+## Monitoring Deployments

-By default all applications deployed into Cloud platform have a basic level of monitoring which can be accessed on the following link [Cloud Platform grafana namespace monitoring](https://grafana.live.cloud-platform.service.justice.gov.uk/d/k8s_views_ns/kubernetes-views-namespaces?orgId=1&refresh=30s&var-datasource=Prometheus&var-namespace=All&var-resolution=30s).
+By default, all applications deployed into Cloud platform have a basic level of monitoring which can be accessed on the following link [Cloud Platform grafana namespace monitoring](https://grafana.live.cloud-platform.service.justice.gov.uk/d/k8s_views_ns/kubernetes-views-namespaces?orgId=1&refresh=30s&var-datasource=Prometheus&var-namespace=All&var-resolution=30s).
 Grafana dashboards are accessed using single-sign-on (SSO) via your GitHub account.

 This page shows all namespaces and can be refined by typing the name of your namespace in namespace drop down and selecting as needed.